OverviewThis page was created with the help of yatsek. Thank You for Your useful information and comments.

 Map of Summit Vicinity

 On the south slopes of Ďumbier, at around 1500m, which comes down to about 30 minute-descent from the Generál Štefánik Hut via marked trail, there’s an interesting cave, which you can visit after making a reservation over the telephone.
-The cave is interesting for two reasons: limestone cannot normally be found south of the main ridge of the mountains, and also the way of exploring the cave is diverse – for more information click here.
-And one more link for details about available route (and fee options.
+The cave is interesting for two reasons: limestone cannot normally be found south of the main ridge of the mountains, and also the way of exploring the cave is diverse – for more information click here

 On the summit, there is a concrete pillar and wooden "double cross" (two bars, the upper is shorter) - the national emblem of Slovakia.